New and updated privacy laws in Asia

 Roundtable 2 - Friday 21 May, 10.00 UK, 11.00 CET

 From understanding issues to practical action

 - Learn from the leading expert on Asia’s privacy laws

-- Put your questions to Professor Graham Greenleaf, each session will include time for questions
+- Put your questions to Professor Graham Greenleaf - each webinar will include time for questions

 - Plan where to allocate resources according to your risk profile

-- Receive a pdf publication with articles on Asia published in PL&B International Report and elsewhere as a reference document
+- Receive a reference document - a pdf publication with articles on Asia published in PL&B International Report and elsewhere

 - Earn up to 6 CPE Credits